ID column indicates the number of the channel. It usually starts with 1 and counts up to the maximum number of available module outputs.

 This field has also a copy/paste function.
 When you right-click on a slot number, a window will appear:

 Example: several channels (e.g. 1, 2 and 6) contain the same module with the same sensor connected.
 If you click now on slot 0 and select Copy, the system will remember all the important settings from channel 0, like amplifier type, input and filter ranges, units, calibration and zero settings.
 Now click on slot 2 and select Paste - this will copy all settings from channel 0 to channel 2 and so forth with other same modules.
+You can also paste the channel parameters from one slot to multiple slots at once.

 Paste special will be given additional options to select a region from where to where the selection will be pasted.

 It will also show the properties which will be pasted and give the user a chance to paste only selected properties by clicking on Yes / No button left to the name of properties.
+Selection will be stored for the next use of the Paste special function.

 WARNING: This function is working best with amplifiers of the same type.
 Properties which are not possible to set will be ignored.
 Channel names will not be copied.